 The most recent significant success came from a trial in Pekin, Illinois: A 19-year-old worker had his leg crushed by a MiTek RoofGlider machine.

-Despite very strong proof of fault, the insurance company for MiTek Industries, Inc., insisted the case be tried to verdict.
-Bruce Pfaff and Matthew Ports tried the case and the jury awarded every penny asked — $13,554,172.
+Despite very strong proof of fault, the insurance company for MiTek Industries Inc., insisted the case be tried to verdict.
+Pfaff & Gill, Ltd. Trial Lawyers and Matthew Ports tried the case and the jury awarded every penny asked — $13,554,172.
 (See the verdict report).
 The verdict was affirmed after review by the appellate and supreme courts.

 The jury verdict received significant attention because the county in which the case was tried, Tazewell County, Illinois, had never had a personal injury verdict of more than $960,000 before this case.
 Mr. Pfaff was interviewed by Super Lawyers about the case:

-Backed by more than 70 years of combined legal experience, our attorneys provide skilled legal assistance for injured workers in a wide range of professions.
-No matter what type of injury you have suffered, we will work relentlessly to ensure you receive the full compensation you deserve.
+Backed by more than 75 years of combined experience, our attorneys provide skilled legal assistance for injured workers in a wide range of professions.
+No matter what type of injury you have suffered, we will work relentlessly to ensure that you receive the full compensation you deserve.